jaredgorski/arpx/README.md

 ### Jobs

 The `jobs` key in an Arpx profile is a mapping of string values.
-For each entry in the `jobs` mapping, its key is the job's name and its value is the job itself, written in the dedicated arpx_job scripting language.
+For each entry in the `jobs` mapping, the key is the job's name and the value is the job itself, written in the dedicated arpx_job scripting language.

 #### arpx_job scripting language